ubports/docs.ubports.com/userguide/dailyuse/location.rst

 Enabling or disabling location services
 ---------------------------------------

 If location services are on, apps which you have allowed access to your location data may request your current location.
-Location services are enabled on Ubuntu Touch by default.
+Location services are enabled by default on Ubuntu Touch.

 If location services are off, apps will not be able to access your current location.